Edictum

 2. End-to-end latency benchmark

-Measures four phases: baseline tool call, governance only, LLM only, and full loop.
+Measures four phases: baseline tool call, enforcement only, LLM only, and full loop.

 cd edictum-demo